 Stuck or wondering what to do next?

 Sometimes all you need is a brief session for advice, or maybe a workbook will suffice.
 Other times you want to work through your book distribution, publishing, or marketing plans with someone who has done it many times before.
-You have two options.
+You have three options.